The Foghorn’s Counsel

 Storms followed -

-yet even wreckage has its glimmer:
+yet even broken things have glimmer:

-I found pearls in the broken timbers,
+pearls hidden in timbers,

-salt in my wounds that taught me
+salt in wounds that taught me

-how to taste sweetness again.
+to taste sweetness again.

-The foghorn has never ceased.
+The foghorn never ceased.

 Not a tyrant, not a father,